 These structures satisfy some conditions: Multiplication is associative, $\A$ is functorial, and $\A[\phi]$ is an algebra homomorphism.
 This last condition means that,

 The left hand side is quadratic, but the right hand side is \emph{cubic} (linear in $\hat\m[y]$ and quadratic in $\A[\phi]$).

-This means that a deformation of $\A$ must satisfy a cubic equation.
+A \emph{deformation} of $\A$ is a cochain that when added to $\hat\m$ and $\A$ gives another diagram of algebras.
+This shows that a deformation of $\A$ must satisfy a cubic equation.

-The Maurer-Cartan equation in a dg-Lie algebra is a quadratic equation, therefore deformations of a diagram of algebras \emph{cannot} be described by a dg-Lie algebra.
+Deformations of a single algebra satisfy the Maurer-Cartan equation in a dg-Lie algebra.
+This is always a quadratic equation, therefore deformations of a diagram of algebras \emph{cannot} be described by a dg-Lie algebra.
 The natural generalization of a dg-Lie algebra is an $\Linfty$-algebra; the Maurer-Cartan equation generalizes to that setting, but may have arbitrarily high degree.
-This suggests that $C_{\mathrm a}^{\bullet,\bullet}(\A,\A)$ may have the structure of an $\Linfty$-algebra such that deformations of $\A$ are described by the Maurer-Cartan equation.
+This suggests that $C_{\mathrm a}^{\bullet,\bullet}(\A,\A)$ may have the structure of an $\Linfty$-algebra such that deformations of $\A$ are characterized by the Maurer-Cartan equation.

-A single morphism between two algebras is equivelant to a diagram of algebras $\A:\Xc\to\Alg_\Bbbk$, where $\Xc$ has two objects and only one nonidentity morphism; Borisov \cite{bor2007} has constructed the $\Linfty$-algebra in this case.
+A single morphism between two algebras is equivalant to a diagram of algebras $\A:\Xc\to\Alg_\Bbbk$, where $\Xc$ has two objects and only one nonidentity morphism; Borisov \cite{bor2007} has constructed the $\Linfty$-algebra in this case.
 Fr\'egier, Markl, and Yau \cite{f-m-y2009} gave a construction for the $\Linfty$-algebra from a resolution of the colored operad governing diagrams of algebras over $\Xc$, but they did not present such a resolution, except in the aforementioned case of a single morphism.